Angola Three: Albert Woodfox

 (February 19, 1947 – August 4, 2022) Amnesty International called for the release of Woodfox after Wallace's release.
 He had been held in solitary confinement since 1972.
 After more court challenges, Woodfox was finally released from prison on February 19, 2016, after being imprisoned for 45 years, 43 of them in solitary confinement.
 At the time, he spoke to a reporter from The New York Times and said, "When I began to understand who I was, I considered myself free."
 He was referring to learning via the Black Panthers and reading while in prison about his history as an African American and racial inequities in the US.

 After his release, Woodfox wrote a memoir, Solitary: Unbroken by Four Decades in Solitary Confinement.
 My Story of Transformation and Hope (2019), about his early life and four decades in prison.
 Dwight Garner of The New York Times said that it was "uncommonly powerful".
+In 2020, the book won the Hurston/Wright Legacy Award for Nonfiction and the Stowe Prize.
+It was also a finalist for the 2020 Pulitzer Prize for General Nonfiction and a 2019 National Book Award for Nonfiction.

-Woodfox died from complications of COVID-19 on August 4, 2022, at the age of 75.
+Woodfox died from complications of COVID-19 in New Orleans, Louisiana, on August 4, 2022, at the age of 75.

 Opposition to release

 Miller's family continued to oppose Woodfox's release, believing that he was guilty.
 His father had worked in the prison, and a brother was a prison guard at the same time as Brent Miller.
 Another brother had earlier served as a prison guard.
 They were not changed in their opinions by the wavering of witnesses and lack of physical evidence in the case.
-But Miller's widow, Teenie Verret, came to doubt Wallace and Woodfox's guilt.
+However, Miller's widow, Teenie Verret, came to doubt Wallace and Woodfox's guilt.
 "If they did not do this," she says, "and I believe that they didn't, they have been living a nightmare."

 State officials continued to strongly oppose the inmates' release.
 Louisiana's Attorney General, James Caldwell, said in 2013 that he opposed releasing the two men "with every fiber of my being".
 He said that they had never been held in solitary confinement but were in "protective cell units known as CCR [Closed Cell Restricted]".

-Burl Cain, the former warden of Angola, repeatedly said in 2008 and 2009 that Woodfox and Wallace had to be held in CCR because they subscribed to "Black Pantherism".
+Burl Cain, the former warden of Angola, said repeatedly in 2008 and 2009 that Woodfox and Wallace had to be held in CCR because they subscribed to "Black Pantherism".